g4jc/paxd-libre/README.md

 The sample `paxd-libre.conf` is targeted at Parabola GNU/Linux-libre, and the expectation is that maintainers / users of other distributions will maintain a modified version downstream.

+## Setting up user level paxd-libre

+Copy `user.conf` to `~/.config/paxd-libre.conf`, and then enable the user service:

+    systemctl --user enable paxd-libre
+    systemctl --user start paxd-libre

+Files controlled by non-root shouldn't be added to the global configuration file, as those users would be able to use symlinks to set exceptions on any files.